 Depending on what you are using the compression sock for, running, biking, or everyday wear, will determine the amount of pressure you will need as well as your tolerance level for wearing them.
 The goal of the compression sock is to reduce fatigue in your feet and legs, increase circulation, and improve athletic performance!
 The ideal sock should feel so comfortable, you do not realize you are wearing it.

 Comfort from compression socks means better performance.

-While compression socks are snug fitting, they should not be too tight or they will not give the proper amount of compression.
-If your socks feel very uncomfortable, cause throbbing in your legs or leave red marks from the elastic, you may want to go up a size.
+While compression socks are snug-fitting, they should not be too tight or they will not give the proper amount of compression.
+If your socks feel very uncomfortable, cause throbbing in your legs, or leave red marks from the elastic, you may want to go up a size.
 It is also important that the sock is not too long in the foot or it will cause discomfort.
 Often times, compression socks are sized by a measurement of the calf.
-If you are not wearing a comfortable, well fitting compression sock, it will likely limit your activity due to unwanted pain and discomfort.
-To fit property, they should not slide down your legs and they should remain flat and taut.
+If you are not wearing a comfortable, well-fitting compression sock, it will likely limit your activity due to unwanted pain and discomfort.
+To fit properly, they should not slide down your legs and they should remain flat and taut.
 If they do not stop your swelling or are difficult to put on, you may need to find an alternative size.
 There is nothing worse than having swollen, sore feet and legs which will greatly impede your performance at work or at the gym.